 In addition to protests at the South Carolina State House and other government buildings, the shooting at the Mother Emanuel Church reinvigorated efforts by activists throughout the U.S. South to advocate for the removal or reinterpretation of Confederate symbols in various forms, from statues and flags in public spaces to consumer goods and souvenir items.
 In response, retailers such as Wal-Mart and Amazon stopped selling the Confederate battle flag, and leaders in various southern states began exploring options for removing or reinterpreting Confederate monuments and symbols.

-South Carolina law enforcement removing the Confederate flag from the State House grounds, photograph by Sean Rayford / Getty Images, July 10, 2015, Columbia, South Carolina.
+South Carolina law enforcement removing the Confederate flag from the State House grounds, Columbia, South Carolina, July 10, 2015, courtesy of Sean Rayford / Getty Images.